ritah-nabunje/ritah-nabunje.github.io/index.md

 - Public health genomics

 ## Current Work
-I am currently working on understanding the genetic predisposition to pulmonary fibrosis across different populations.
+I am currently studying the genetic predisposition to pulmonary fibrosis, with a focus on understanding how genetic variations contribute to disease risk across diverse populations.
+My work also explores the generalisability of reported pulmonary fibrosis-associated genetic variants in different population groups.

+The aim of my research is to improve our understanding of disease mechanisms and inform the development of effective interventions for all patients..

 ## Looking Ahead
-I want to be involved in global health policy development and work on translating genomic medicine into diverse clinical settings.
+In the future, I aim to contribute to global health policy, specifically in integrating genomics into healthcare systems worldwide.
+I am particularly interested in the translation of genomic research into clinical applications, advocating for equitable access to genomic medicine, and ensuring that underrepresented populations benefit from these advancements.
+I am actively seeking opportunities to engage in genomics policy and advocacy to bridge the gap between research and real-world implementation.

 ## Contact Me
 Feel free to reach out via [rn180@leicester.ac.uk](mailto:rn180@leicester.ac.uk)